KenKundert/inform/README.rst

 """""""""""""""""""
 The debugging functions are intended to be used when you want to print something out when debugging your program.
-They are colorful to make it easier to find them amoung the program's normal output, and a header is added that describes the location they were called from.
+They are colorful to make it easier to find them among the program's normal output, and a header is added that describes the location they were called from.
 This makes it easier to distinguish several debug message and also makes it easy to find and remove the functions once you are done debugging.